ton-community/ton-docs/docs/develop/howto/faq.md

 ### Is there a need for L2 on the TON?

-At any transaction cost, there will always be applications that cannot sustain such a fee, but can function at a much lower cost.
-It follows that someday there may be a need for L2 solutions on the TON platform.
+At any transaction cost, there will always be applications that cannot sustain such a fee but can function at a much lower cost.
+Similarly, regardless of the latency achieved, there will always be applications that require even lower latency.
+Therefore, it is conceivable that there might eventually be a need for L2 solutions on the TON platform to cater to these specific requirements.

 ## Block